wrpaape/red_black/README.md

                              *((void **) &mapping),
                              (void **) &fetched)) {
             /* key with 'index' of 9001 exists in 'tree' */

             ++(fetched.counter); /* tree mapping NOT updated!, operates on copy */ }
     ```

-In order to properly update `tree`, I would have to follow up with a `put` and clobber
+In order to properly update `tree`, I would have to follow up with a `set` and clobber
 the old value:

     ```